How Trap Neuter Release Helps Local Cat Populations

 Trap neuter release helps local cat populations by stopping the breeding cycle of cats.
 It improves the lives of the cats while preventing reproduction.
 TNR provides a life-saving and effective solution for feral cat colonies.

-If your city, village or neighborhood has a large cat colony population, contact SCHS for more details about how a TNR program can be implemented in your community.
+If your city, village or neighborhood has a large cat colony population, contact SCHS for more details about how we can work with you to implement a TNR program in your community.